Best Known For

 Answer questions and see how you rank against other players.Play Now

 The two, however, shared a love of sports.
 His father had won the 1940 Heisman Trophy for playing college football, and Mark was a stellar football player as well.
-He served as the starting quarterback for UCLA for two seasons, but Harmon decided against pursuing a career in professional football.
-During his youth, Harmon's sister Kristen began dating Ricky Nelson, the son of TV legends Ozzie Nelson and Harriet Nelson.
-Through this connection, Harmon was offered a walk-on role on the show Ozzie's Girls (1972–'73).
+He served as the starting quarterback for the University of California, Los Angeles, for two seasons, but Harmon decided against pursuing a career in professional football.
+During his youth, Harmon's sister Kristen began dating Ricky Nelson, the son of television legends Ozzie Nelson and Harriet Nelson.
+Through this connection, Harmon was offered a walk-on role on the show Ozzie's Girls (1972–73).
 Harmon had not previously considered acting, but the experience gave the athlete a taste for Hollywood.

 Graduating with a degree in communications in 1974, Harmon turned down offers of up to $40,000 to train as a pro in order to try law school.
 He then left the law to work for an advertising agency.
 This also dissatisfied Harmon, who then took a job selling shoes to athletes.
 Feeling unfulfilled, Harmon decided to try his hand at more acting roles.